Kalay: History

+by ညောင်ဦး စောရဟန်း the first ruler was his son, the inscription, refers to the "Aniruddha, the Great King".

+Kale was an independent Shan state between the 14th–16th centuries.

 During the Second World War, Kalay was an important regrouping point for the British during their retreat from Burma in 1942 because of the relatively easier access to India along the Manipur River (the alternative was to march through malarial forests from Kalewa to Tamu).

 On September 19, 2007, 200 monks marched through the streets of Kalay as a part of the 2007 Burmese anti-government protests.
 Over the next few days, the monks were joined by thousands of people of the Chin ethnic group.
 On September 24, students marched from Kalay University with posters and protested, demanding the release of Aung San Suu Kyi and two other political prisoners.

 In July 2015, a monsoon rain triggered a natural disaster, and a state of emergency was declared in four regions of the country.
 The disaster caused a flash flood in Kalay and surrounding areas.
 Kalay was devastated by the disaster.